-The jobs of law clerk, paralegal, legal assistant and legal secretary overlap a great deal.
-All of these jobs entail assisting attorney with a variety of tasks.
+The jobs of a law clerk, paralegal, legal assistant, and legal secretary overlap a great deal.
+All of these jobs entail assisting attorneys with a variety of tasks.
 The exact nature of the work will depend on the type of law office in which you are employed.
-These include large law firms, small law offices and government agencies.
+These include large law firms, small law offices, and government agencies.
 There are also many specialties within law, such as:

 - Criminal Law -Defending people charged with misdemeanors or felonies.

 - Real Estate -Deal with house closings and other issues pertaining to property.

 - Business Law -Working for small businesses or large corporations.

 - Environmental Law -Laws regarding the environment.

 - Family Law -Includes divorces, child custody and other family issues.

 As a legal assistant or paralegal, you may have a wide variety of responsibilities, such as:

 - Attend real estate closings, depositions, execution of wills and other such events.